SublimeText/sublime-text-docset/README.md

 but a [third-party website][zuc] repackages docset feeds in a compatible format.
-In Zeal, go to *Tools* > *Docsets&hellip;* > *Add feed* and paste in the URL(s) to the respective feed:
+In Zeal, go to *Tools* > *Docsets&hellip;* > *Add feed* and paste in the URL to the respective feed:

 ```none
 https://zealusercontributions.vercel.app/api/docsets/Sublime_Text.xml